Please note Eco Approach is the new home to all business clients click here to visit the site or Login

 How often do landlords need EICR certificates

-The short answer is that landlords are required to obtain an EICR certificate at least every five years, or more frequently if recommended by the report.
+The short answer is that landlords are required to obtain an EICR certificate at least every five years, or more frequently if recommended by the report, which may suggest more frequent inspections .
 This requirement is outlined in the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020, which came into force on 1 June 2020.

-If the electrician finds any issues during the inspection, they will categorize them as either C1 (danger present), C2 (potentially dangerous), or C3 (improvement recommended).
+If the electrician finds any issues during the inspection, they will categorize them as either C1 (danger present), C2 (potentially dangerous), or C3 (improvement recommended), which can highlight significant risks .
 Landlords are required to address any C1 or C2 issues within 28 days of the inspection, or sooner if the electrician deems it necessary.

-In addition to the mandatory five-yearly inspections, landlords may also need to obtain an EICR certificate under the following circumstances:
+In addition to the mandatory five-yearly inspections and prior to the next inspection , landlords may also need to obtain an EICR certificate under the following circumstances:

-– Following a change of tenancy: If a new tenant moves in after the EICR certificate was issued, the landlord may need to obtain a new certificate to ensure that the electrical installations remain safe.
+– Following a change of tenancy: If a new tenant moves in after the EICR certificate was issued, or if there are changes concerning an existing tenant the landlord may need to obtain a new certificate to ensure that the electrical installations remain safe.

 – When there is a change in the property: If any electrical work is carried out in the property, such as installing new wiring or sockets, the landlord should obtain a new EICR certificate to confirm that the work complies with safety standards.

-It is important for landlords to keep track of when their EICR certificates are due for renewal and ensure that they are obtained in a timely manner.
+The frequency of obtaining an EICR certificate can depend on several factors, including the type of property, its use, and any changes in property conditions.
+It is important for landlords to keep track of when their EICR certificates are due for renewal and to schedule frequent inspections to ensure that they are obtained in a timely manner.
 Failure to comply with the regulations can result in fines of up to £30,000, so it is crucial for landlords to take their responsibilities seriously.

 In conclusion, landlords are required to obtain an EICR certificate at least every five years to ensure the safety of the electrical installations in their rental properties.
 They may also need to obtain certificates in other circumstances, such as when a new tenancy begins or following a change in the property.
-By staying on top of their obligations and ensuring that their properties are safe for tenants to use, landlords can avoid potential risks and legal consequences.”
+For residential properties, homeowners are advised to conduct an EICR every 10 years for safety, while landlords must adhere to stricter regulations, requiring inspections every 5 years or upon tenancy changes.
+By staying on top of their obligations and ensuring that their properties are safe for tenants to use, landlords can avoid potential risks and legal consequences.
+Regular inspections help ensure compliance with safety standards and regulations.”

 Table of Contents